 Therefore, as teachers, we should be consistent with our learning goals and standards.
 When we plan our classroom activities especially at the beginning of classes, we have to set the directions that our students should follow.

 At the onset of classes, how do you want your students to behave in your class at all times?
 As a teacher, what are your academic standards for your students?
 What about their behavior?
-Are you able to set the bar during the beginning of the school year?
+Are you able to set the bar at the beginning of the school year?

 On my end, I have certain standards or expectations on my list that I re-evaluate from time to time so it would be easy for me to gauge reasonable and consistent expectations for my learners.
-In other words, I am open to making modifications to the expectations.
+In other words, I am open to making modifications to expectations.